Fastlikelava/william-carter-portfolio/design-stories/ssn-card-request-tool.md

 I served as a **UX strategist, content designer, and flow architect**, shaping the logic, UI structure, and plain-language experience behind the tool.

+The following sections offer a structured walkthrough of how we translated a dense policy domain into a streamlined digital workflow—covering discovery, logic definition, design, testing, organizational impact, and opportunities for future improvement.
+Together, they highlight the depth of this work and the systems-level change it enabled.

 ---

 # 1. The Call to Solve a Problem - Clarifying User Needs, Pain Points, and the Core Challenge